KvalitetsIT/monitoring101/01-monitoring-setup/README.md

 up{instance="dotnet-app:8081", job="dotnet-app"} 0
 up{instance="grafana:3000", job="grafana"} 1
 ```

-This means that only Prometheus and Grafana was scraped succesfully which is what we expect at this point.
+This means that only Prometheus and Grafana was scraped succesfully at this point - which is what we expect.